gurjarvikram/cypress-ui-automation/README.md

-## Welcome to My Portfolio!
+## Welcome to Vikram's Portfolio!

-Welcome to my portfolio!
-Here, I aim to showcase my skills in both Manual and Automation QA.
+Here, Vikram showcase the expertise in both Manual and Automation Test Engineer.
 This repository serves as a platform to share my knowledge, demonstrate best practices, and continuously refine my skills over time.

 I also hope this repository will act as a valuable resource for those interested in becoming QA Engineers, providing insights and practical examples to aid in their learning journey.
 Additionally, it serves as a foundation for establishing a QA department, should the opportunity arise.

-Thank you for visiting, and I hope you find this portfolio informative and helpful.
+Thank you for visiting the profile, and I hope you find this portfolio informative and helpful.

 ### Tools